by Hena Zuberi, Muslim Link, 16 December 2012

 The 2nd Annual Northeast Youth Conference, was co-sponsored by the Islamic Circle of North America (ICNA).
 Geared towards the whole family, but run, managed, advertised by the youth from all over the northeast.

 Fresh faces lined up from10:00 am as many vendors were setting up at the entrance.
-Since the masjid is separate from the main hall, both men and women sections had equal access to the speakers at this venue.
+Since the mosque is separate from the main hall, both men and women sections had equal access to the speakers at this venue.
 Stalls selling Young Muslim gear were manned by 13 and 14 year olds.
 The theme of the conference was ‘From Darkness to Light’.

 Conversations are changing too.
 For several years youth conferences would focus on what is wrong in Muslim communities, now we are moving to more strategic leadership from our speakers and scholars.
 For example, Nouman Ali Khan spoke about setting higher standards for the youth who are already involved in Islamic work.
 He gave them 3 concrete goals to work on for the rest of the year to improve their lives.